-A retired annuitant is a former participant in a public retirement system, who is rehired by the same or a different public employer.
-This person has retired from service with the State or local government, and is either receiving retirement benefits under the retirement system or has reached the normal retirement age under the retirement system.
+A retired annuitant is a former participant in a public retirement system, who is rehired by the same employer or by a different public employer that maintains positions under the same retirement system.
+This person has retired from service with the State or local government and is either receiving retirement benefits under the retirement system or has reached the normal retirement age under the retirement system.

 If the annuitant is rehired by the same employer, or hired by another employer who maintains the same retirement system, the annuitant is exempt from mandatory Social Security coverage only.
 Beginning April 1, 1986, rehired annuitants are subject to Medicare tax withholding.
 If the annuitant is hired in a position that is covered under a Section 218 Agreement, the rehired annuitant is covered for Social Security and Medicare.

 Rehired annuitants (e.g., teachers, police officers or firefighters) frequently ask: